Cocktail Slippers: Background

 In 2004 the band recorded their follow-up album Mastermind, which was also released on MTG Records.
 In the same year, a cover of Wham!'s "Last Christmas" was released as a limited edition CD single.
 The song was made available as a digital download in 2009.

-In 2007, Cocktail Slippers was signed by Steven Van Zandt (also known as'"Little Steven") on his label Wicked Cool Records.
+In 2007, Cocktail Slippers was signed by Steven Van Zandt (also known as "Little Steven") on his label Wicked Cool Records.
 In 2009 Cocktail Slippers recorded and released their third studio album Saint Valentine's Day Massacre.
 The album was produced by the band together with Steven Van Zandt and co-produced by Jean Beauviour (known for producing Kiss, Blondie, and The Ramones).
-The album features 12 tracks, although the USA vinyl release includes 2 bonus tracks as well.
+The album features 12 tracks, although the US vinyl release includes 2 bonus tracks as well.
 Besides own material, the album features two cover songs: Lesley Gore's "She's a Fool" and Connie Francis's "Don't Ever Leave Me".

-The record also holds two songs written by Little Steven—"Saint Valentine's Day Massacre" and "Heard You Got A Thing For Me".
+The record also holds two songs written by Little Steven—"Saint Valentine's Day Massacre" and "Heard You Got a Thing for Me".
 The album received positive reviews worldwide with respected critics such as Rolling Stone magazine's David Fricke describing the band as "Norwegian Devil Dolls" that "sing their you-done-me-wrong songs with avenging-angel-army-harmonies".
 Dutch newspaper NRC Handelsblad called the women "Norwegian Rock heroines" that "pick up where Blondie left off".

-Cocktail Slippers was submitted to one of the largest musicfestivals in the USA—South by Southwest both in 2010 and 2011.
+Cocktail Slippers was submitted to one of the largest music festivals in the US, South by Southwest, both in 2010 and 2011.
 They performed at Hard Rock Calling in Hyde Park, London in the summer of 2012.

 Cocktail Slippers was featured in the episode "The Flamingo" in the Norwegian/American mafia comedy Lilyhammer.